Fullbust505/CDataFrame/README.md

 ### Raphaël

-Added a "display_value" and "print_column" function using the "convert_value" to print the value in the needed type
+Tried to fix title issue for a new column.
+Added type STRING in the insert and convert value function.